open-pioneer/trails-core-packages/.changeset/friendly-insects-breathe.md

 ---
 "@open-pioneer/runtime": minor
-"@open-pioneer/core": minor
 ---

-Introduce NumberParserService for parsing strings to numbers according to the current locale.
+Introduce `NumberParserService` for parsing strings to numbers in the application's current locale.